History of Latvia: Russian period, 1721/95–1915/18

 In 1700 the Great Northern War between Sweden and Russia started largely because Peter the Great wanted to secure and enlarge Russian access to the Baltic ports.
 In 1710 Russians conquered Riga and Estonia and Livonia capitulated.
 Losses from the military actions were multiplied by the Great Northern War plague outbreak which killed up to 75% of people in some areas.

-In 1713 Peter established the Riga Governorate, and after various administrative and territorial reforms, Governorate of Livonia was finally established in 1796.
+In 1713 Peter established the Riga Governorate, and after various administrative and territorial reforms, the Governorate of Livonia was finally established in 1796.
 Latvians call it Vidzeme Governorate (Vidzemes guberņa).
 Sweden officially gave up its claims to Swedish Livonia with the 1721 Treaty of Nystad.
 The Treaty enshrined the existing privileges and freedoms of the German Baltic nobility.
 They were allowed to maintain their financial system, existing customs border, self-governing provincial Landtags and city councils, Lutheran religion and German language.
-This special position in the Russian Empire was reconfirmed by all Russian Emperors from Peter the Great (reigned 1682–1725) to Alexander II (reigned 1855-1881).
+This special position in the Russian Empire was reconfirmed by all Russian Emperors from Peter the Great (reigned 1682–1725) to Alexander II (reigned 1855–1881).
 Only the 1889 judicial reform imposed Russian laws and a program of Russification enforced school education in Russian.

 After the First Partition of Poland in 1772 Russia gained Inflanty Voivodeship which was first included in the Mogilev Governorate and after 1802 in Vitebsk Governorate.
 This led to the increased cultural and linguistic separation of Latgalians from the rest of ethnic Latvians.
 A large Daugavpils fortress was built here.

 After the Third Partition of Poland and financial settlement with the last Duke of Courland and Semigallia in 1795 the Courland Governorate was created in which the Germans retained their privileges and autonomy for another century.
 Russian empire now possessed all the territories inhabited by Latvians.

-In 1812 Napoleon's troops invaded Russia and the Prussian units under the leadership of the field marshal Yorck occupied Courland and approached Riga and the Battle of Mesoten was fought.
+In 1812 Napoleon's troops invaded Russia and the Prussian units under the leadership of Field Marshal Yorck occupied Courland and approached Riga and the Battle of Mesoten was fought.
 Napoleon proclaimed restoration of Duchy of Courland and Semigallia under French and Polish protectorate.
 The Russian governor-general of Riga Ivan Essen was expecting attack, and set the wooden houses of Riga suburbs on fire to deflect the invaders leaving thousands of city residents homeless.
 However, Yorck did not attack Riga and in December Napoleon's army retreated.